justicedemocrats/new-site/src/pages/abouts/index.md

           We want our democracy to work for Americans again as soon as possible.
-          The best way to do this is by working to change the Democratic party from the inside out.
+          The best way to do this is by working to change the Democratic Party from the inside out.
 Once Justice Democrats take power, we plan to implement electoral reform like ranked choice voting so third parties can have more power in our democracy.